 You may find the idea of a book intimidating, but one site out there actually puts together a book from your existing content!
 Hyperlink takes anything from tweets to blog posts, edits them and publishes the result on their platform — for a share of the profits, of course.
 You can also look into Kindle Direct Publishing or Gumroad, both popular self-publishing platforms for those up to the task of writing a complete book themselves.

 Blogging may be more your style, and if so, there are various ways to monetize your words through advertising, sponsors or selling your own products.
-Unsure of where to start?
-Check out Travel Blog Success, where you can become a member and take lessons from professional bloggers worldwide.

 Teach a Skill You Already Have to Someone Else